Water-Run/SimpSave/source/README.md

 - **Exceptions**:
   - `FileNotFoundError`: If the `.ini` file does not exist.
   - `KeyError`: If the key does not exist.
-  - `TypeError`: If the value type is unsupported.
+  - `TypeError`: If the value type is unsupported, or input name isn't string.
 - **Example**:
   ```python
   value = ss.read('my_key')